Image Credit: PiggyBank Canada (Flickr)

 Some of the trading patterns and techniques that once allowed brokerage app Robinhood (HOOD) to flourish have largely faded from popularity.
 This may be pushing the once disruptive newcomer to adopt more traditional investment tools and services.

-News Out of Robinhood
+News Out of

-The announcement on Wednesday (January 5) that it would appoint Steve Quirk, the former executive vice president of trading and education at TD Ameritrade, in a new position as chief brokerage officer may be welcome news for stockholders.
+The announcement on Wednesday (January 5) that it would appoint Steve Quirk, the former executive vice president of trading and education at TD Ameritrade, in a new position as chief brokerage officer may be welcome news for some stockholders.
 Mr. Quirk will be responsible for overseeing Robinhood Financial and Robinhood Securities which are the company’s broker-dealers.
-In its announcement Robinhood highlighted the depth of Quirk’s 35 years of experience within the securities brokerage community.
+In its announcement, Robinhood highlighted the depth of Quirk’s 35 years of experience within the securities brokerage community.

-While the apps technology may be easy to use, other brokerages are catching up.
-And relying heavily on meme stock fads and cryptocurrency trading may not be diversified enough for the company to stand the test of time.
+While the app’s technology may be easy to use, other brokerages are catching up.
+And relying heavily on meme stock fads and cryptocurrency trading may not be diversified enough for the company to withstand the test of time.
 The newer additions to its program will help users accumulate assets and follow a wealth accumulation strategy with less risk.
 This may be a safer road for both the company and the clients when compared to its history of free stock give-away for opening an account, and other game-like features to encourage usage.

 While this is a significant step toward remaking Robinhood’s business model, the new direction could come at the expense of repetitive trades.
 More than three-quarters of Robinhood’s revenue comes from transactions.
-However, becoming less dependent on high frequency traders and more on assets on the platform could level Robinhood’s earnings and lower the volatility in its own share price.
+However, becoming less dependent on high-frequency traders and more on assets on the platform could level Robinhood’s earnings and lower the volatility in its own share price.

 From Robinhood to Rocket $HOOD